enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/data-and-state/index.md

 ### Navigation

-`onNavigate` is (mostly) simple because it will be passed to the `onSelectBreadcrumb` event of our `Panels` instance, which will handle the rest.
-The payload for the `onSelectBreadcrumb` event is an object with a single member, `index`, indicating the index of the panel the selected breadcrumb represents.
-In other words, when the user selects the breadcrumb for the List view, `onSelectBreadcrumb` will be called with `index` equal to 0.
+`onNavigate` is (mostly) simple because it will be passed to the `onBack` event of our `Panels` instance, which will handle the rest.
+The payload for the `onBack` event is an object with a single member, `index`, indicating the index of the panel.
+In other words, when the user selects the back button for the List view, `onBack` will be called with `index` equal to 0.

 However, we do have one more requirement to handle: when a kitten is selected via `onSelectKitten`, we also want to navigate to the `Detail` view.
 In order to achieve this, we'll add a new handler to call `onSelectKitten` (adapted to use the `kitten` property rather than `index`) and `onNavigate` with a fixed `index` of `1` indicating the `Detail` view.
 Now, when the `onSelectKitten` handler is called from `List` (and ultimately `Kitten`), it will invoke our new function which combines both selection and navigation.